Skip to content

 Charter⚓︎

-The Data Product Descriptor Specification (DPDS) is a declarative and technology-independent open standard that can be used to describe a data product in all its components through a JSON or YAML document.
-It allows human agents (e.g. analysts, data scientists, etc..) and digital agents (e.g. other data products, BI tools, planes of the underlying mesh platform, etc..) to operate, discover and access a data product.
-When properly defined, external agents can understand and interact with the data product with a minimal amount of cognitive load and implementation logic.
+The Data Product Descriptor Specification (DPDS) is a declarative and technology-independent open specification that can be used to describe a data product in all its components through a JSON or YAML document.

 • catalogs (search, document and collaborate)